 I also supervise several PhD students.
 I love to work with PhD students.
 They can have very innovative, fresh ideas, and it is rewarding to help them in their further development as researchers.
 I also work a lot with people who pursue a PhD next to their job.
 Many of them are involved in educational practice in their daily jobs.
 They bring in new perspectives, arising from their own practice.
 I learn a lot from that.
 They are often very motivated to find answers.
 It is challenging for them to work on their thesis next to their jobs, and it requires a different kind of supervision.
 Making clear agreements, setting realistic expectations and flexibility are key factors.

 Within our university I participate in several committees or task forces.
 I think it is important to be involved in shaping the future of a department, faculty/school, or university.
 Among other things I am deputy head of our department, and in that role I learn a lot about strategic decision-making.
 It is not easy to make decisions from which all players benefit.
 A lot of different factors play a role, and many things are at stake.
 More than it seems on a first impression.
 I really enjoy getting insights in these processes and thinking along in the next ‘best’ steps to take.

-I am also chair of the tenure track committee of our School (faculty).
+I was also chair of the newly launched tenure track committee of our School (faculty).
 In this committee we discuss the criteria for tenure tracks within business and economics and we advise the Dean on actual cases.
 This is also not an easy task, and criteria might seem clear-cut, but in practice more leniency is involved.
 In academia currently changes are taking place with more room for diversity in career paths.
 Not only one road to success.
 Such a transition is not taking place overnight and involves weighing pros and cons and taking careful steps.
 Again, I enjoy learning from others in decision-making and contributing actively to this transition in academia.